Key Takeaways

 Everyone worries about their body from time to time.
 But if you can’t stop thinking about your bodily functions and find it hard not to act on those thoughts (or if those thoughts are causing you distress), know that help is available.
 With the right support, you can learn to manage your OCD symptoms and regain control of your mental health.

 At Rula, we’re committed to streamlining access to the specialized care you deserve.
-Rather than waiting weeks or months for an appointment, we make it easy to connect with an in-network therapist you can see as early as this week.
+Rather than waiting weeks or months for an appointment, we make it easy to connect with an in-network therapist you can see as soon as tomorrow.
 Plus, our digital platform means you can access support from the comfort of home or wherever you’re most comfortable.

 More From Rula